 Ian: So did you still have to do the same training that every NVA soldier did?.
 Or did this role mean that you could skip that?.

 Steffen: I think for me, it was quite different for for many reasons.
 So no, I did not have to do all of the training.
-The regular career path for for what I was called in for, like doing three years, you were you were considered a like a noncommissioned officer for a limited time.
+The regular career path for for what I was called in for, like doing three years, you were you were considered a like a non-commissioned officer for a limited time.
 And usually everybody had to go through six months of pretty harsh training where you had like all of the physical things.
-And you also had to like your whatever you’re specializing in.
-Like for me, it would have been electronics and for others, it would have been, I don’t know, like,, how to drive a tank or whatever else.
+And you also had to like your whatever you're specializing in.
+Like for me, it would have been electronics and for others, it would have been, I do not know, like,, how to drive a tank or whatever else.

 And there were two things that helped me here.
 First of all, in this year, in 88, they made a change in the calendar when they were calling in the conscripts.
 And they changed it to September and March.
 And so I think 89 was the last time they called in people in March.
 And the good the good thing for me was it seems like nobody was prepared for that.
 They were all the place I ended up in.
 Also scheduled for November and May, getting these few people in in September was apparently a big surprise.
-And they didn’t plan a lot for us.
+And they did not plan a lot for us.
 So I had to do six week basic education.
 I was told later, pretty relaxed.
 So I think I did the obstacle course maybe once or twice.
 And I never had to stand guard and all of the regular stuff.
-I just didn’t have to do it because of schedule things.
+I just did not have to do it because of schedule things.
 And then, of course, also because of the role they had planned for me to be in what I had to do there.

 Ian: But you still had basic weapons training, I'm presuming.

 Steffen: Yes, we had that.
 But I tried to count at one point, it must have been less than 20 or so shots I ever fired in my life.
 Ammunition was always short and nobody was eager to do more than necessary.
 And for me, it was after the basic training.
 I think I did once or twice again, a repetition of that.
 But that was it.
-So it wasn’t a big deal.
+So it was not a big deal.

 Signal battalion